fltk/fltk/README.MSWindows.txt

 without adding link and include paths to the solution.

   copy the entire FL directory into the include path

+  add all files from ide\VisualC2010\FL to the FL directory copied above
+    (this is currently only one file: abi-version.h)

   copy all .lib files from the fltk lib directory to the VC lib directory